renc/coding_exercises/README.md

 coding_exercises
 ================

-There are some times i try to implement basic algorithms, and keep them here.
+There are some times I try to implement basic algorithms, and keep them here.

 Samples: